 - Go to sleep earlier.
 An obvious step, but it has to be mentioned.
 Maybe it’s as simple getting to bed just a little earlier each night.

 - If you eat before bed, make sure it’s the right foods.
 Don’t eat a large meal before bed.
 Don’t eat a big carbohydrate meal prior to bed.
 Nuts, vegetables, lean protein, or small glass of milk are all great options.
 You want your hormones to be stable and allow your body to optimally recover during sleep.
-So, don’t gorge before retiring, but feed it with the right nutrients for muscle growth and repair.
+Don’t gorge before retiring, but feed your body with the right nutrients for muscle growth and repair.

 - Sleep well.
 Make sure it’s dark in your room to elevate the levels of melatonin in your body.
 Melatonin is elevated at night when it becomes dark and by keeping things dark in your room will help to produce more melatonin – “nature’s sleep regulator.”
-Less light equals more melatonin.
+The darker, the more melatonin your body produces.

-- Start getting up earlier…slowly.
+- Start getting up earlier, slowly.
 What I mean here is to start to set your alarm a few minutes earlier each day, maybe just 5 or 10 minutes earlier until you get up at your desired time.
-So, if you typically get up at 7:30 and you want to get up and 6:30 to eat an excellent breakfast, workout, and spend more time reading or writing or planning, then you start by getting up just a little earlier each day, until you are where you need to be.
+So, if you typically get up at 7:30 and you want to get up and 6:30, then you start by getting up just a little earlier each day, until you are where you need to be.
 You do this after you have planned out exactly what you are going to do with the “extra” time you now have to be productive in the morning.
-Remember the quote at the top?
-Don’t lose that hour.

 Getting up earlier will do you a world of good and can change your life significantly.

 Having a clear morning ritual that sets up the day can be life-changing.